PNNL-Comp-Mass-Spec/InfernoRDN/README.md

    * Following this, several Bioconductor packages will be downloaded

 6. Diagnosing Startup or Plotting Errors
-   * If the program shows you the message "R failed to install the packages", try running InfernoRDN as an administrator
+   * If you see the error message "R failed to install required packages", try manually installing the packages
+     * See section "Manual Package Installation" below
+     * After installing the packages, use the commands in the "Package Verification" section
+     * Provided you can manually load the packages with the `library()` command, you can likely ignore the "R failed" message shown when InfernoRDN starts
+   * Alternatively, you could try running InfernoRDN as an administrator, but this shouldn't be required
      * Right click the shortcut to InfernoRDN and choose "Run as Administrator"
      * Alternatively, navigate to `C:\Program Files\InfernoRDN`, right click Inferno.exe and choose "Run as administrator"
    * When diagnosing errors, examine the newest rcmd log file at `%AppData%\Inferno`